 Introduction to Accounting I: A study of analyzing, classifying, and recording business transactions in a computerized environment.
 Emphasis on understanding the complete accounting cycle; prepare financial statements; and apply accounting concepts related to cash and payroll.

 Numeric Keypad Applications: Skill development in the operation a numeric keypad.

 Special Topics in Applied Mathematics: Math skills applicable to business and industry for successful on-the-job performance.

 Advanced Keyboarding: Study of advanced concepts in a variety of office-simulated correspondence activities with emphasis on organization, prioritizing, decision making, composition, placement, accuracy, and speed development.

 Introduction to Accounting II: A study of accounting for merchandising, notes payable, notes receivable, valuation of receivables and equipment, and valuation of inventories in a computerized environment.

 An experience external to the College for an advanced student in a specialized field involving a written agreement between the educational institution and a business or industry.
 Mentored and supervised by a workplace employee, the student achieves objectives that are developed and documented by the College and that are directly related to special occupational outcomes.
 This may be a paid or unpaid experience.
 This course may be repeated if topics and learning outcomes vary.

 POFT 1492 Special Topics:

 Topics address skills, knowledge, and/or attitudes and behaviors relevant to the professional development of the student in his/her specialized areas of interest.
-The student completes a minimum of three of the eleven special topics mini courses offered including Medical Terminology, Medical Office Projects, Medical Machine Transcription, Legal Studies I and II, Legal Office Projects, Microsoft Excel Spreadsheets, Computerized Accounting, Internet Office Projects, and Microsoft PowerPoint Presentations.
+The student completes a minimum of three of the ten special topics mini courses offered including Medical Terminology, Medical Office Procedures, Medical Machine Transcription, Legal Studies I and II, Legal Office Projects, Microsoft Excel Spreadsheets, Computerized Accounting, Internet Office Projects, and Microsoft PowerPoint Presentations.